uni-tue-kn/P4TG/README.md

 ### Control plane

-The controller is written in rust and can be started via `docker-compose up`.
-The initial build may take a few minutes.
+The controller is written in Rust and can be started via `cd Controller && docker compose up`.
+This will pull a prebuilt docker image.

-The controller then starts a REST-API server at port `P4TG_PORT` and endpoint `/api` (see `docker-compose.yml`) that is used to communicate with the configuration GUI.
+The controller then starts a REST-API server at port `P4TG_PORT` and endpoint `/api` (see `docker-compose.yaml`) that is used to communicate with the configuration GUI.
 It also serves the configuration gui at port `P4TG_PORT` and endpoint `/`.
+The configuration GUI can then be accessed at http://*ip-of-tofino-controller*:`P4TG_PORT`

 #### Configuration

-Set `SAMPLE=1` in `docker-compose.yml` to activate IAT sampling mode instead of data plane measurement.
+Set `SAMPLE=1` in `docker-compose.yaml` to activate IAT sampling mode instead of data plane measurement.
-Data plane measurement mode (`SAMPLE=0`) is more accurate and the default
+Data plane measurement mode (`SAMPLE=0`) is more accurate and the default.

+Set `LOOPBACK=true` in `docker-compose.yaml` to configure all ports in loopback mode.
+This is only useful for testing.

 #### Config file